-The Land Utilisation Survey of 1942 (Fig 4) shows the FS05 site shaded with green stripes indicating that it is 'meadowland and permanent grass'.
-To the west and east of the site are areas coloured purple meaning that they are 'houses with gardens sufficiently large to be productive of fruit, vegetables, flowers, etc' and to the south is an area coloured brown showing that it is 'arable land'.
-The largest change visible on the Ordnance Survey of 1955-6 (Fig 4) is the wide new road, Eastern Avenue, and roundabout that have been built to the immediate east of the FS05 site and has removed a large section of the farmland of Bridge Farm.
-The buildings of Bridge Farm, within the FS05 site, are unchanged although those north of Barnwood Road have been demolished.
-To the south west of the site, more houses have been constructed along the new Colin Road and also along the eastern side of Eastern Avenue.
-The 1971 Ordnance Survey (Fig 4) shows that Bridge Farm within the FS05 site has been demolished and a depot has been erected in its place with open land in the southern part of the site.
+The Land Utilisation Survey of 1942 (Fig 4) shows the EA06 site shaded purple meaning 'houses with gardens sufficiently large to be productive of fruit, vegetable, flowers, etc'.
+The site has 'meadowland and permanent grass', coloured with green stripes, to the south and west on this map.
+The largest change visible on the Ordnance Survey of 1955-6 (Fig 4) is the wide new road, Eastern Avenue, and roundabout that have been built to the immediate west of the EA06 site and has removed a large section of the farmland of Bridge Farm.
+To the south west of the site, more houses have been constructed along the new Colin Road but the EA06 site is unchanged.
+The 1971 Ordnance Survey (Fig 4) shows that Bridge Farm to the west of the EA06 site has been demolished and a depot has been erected in its place.
 The buildings to the north of the Barnwood Road belonging to the farm have also been demolished with a factory being constructed to the north alongside the railway.
-Further south along both sides of Eastern Avenue a number of buildings have been constructed.
-Modern maps (Fig 1) show that the southern part of the FS05 site has become built up and also show that when the Barnwood Road and Eastern Avenue roundabout was expanded, a number of buildings to the east of the FS05 site were completely demolished leaving an area of what is now scrubland.
+The EA06 site is unchanged but to the south of it a number of buildings have been constructed along Eastern Avenue.
+Modern maps (Fig I) show that when the Barnwood Road and Eastern Avenue roundabout was expanded, the buildings within the EA06 site were completely demolished leaving an area of what is now scrubland.
+An aerial photograph taken in 1999 shows that the area of the site was used as a plant nursery and contained a number of temporary buildings.
+A photograph of 2009 shows that these structures have been demolished but the footprint of them can be seen on a photograph of 2012.